 Dust Suppression Measures

-The submission of details of the proposed dust suppression measures for the demolition, excavation and construction phases of the development to the Principal Certifier prior to issue of the Construction Certificate.
+Details of the proposed dust suppression measures for the demolition, excavation and construction phases of the development must be submitted to the Principal Certifier prior to issue of the Construction Certificate.

-Payment of S94A Levy
+Payment of S7.12 Levy

-Prior to release of any associated Construction Certificate the Certifier must ensure that the S94A levy has been paid in full.
+Prior to release of any associated Construction Certificate the Certifier must ensure that the S7.12 levy has been paid in full.
 In this regard the Certifier must submit to Council, with the Construction Certificate documentation, receipts which will specify whether the levy has been paid by cash or bank cheque.